tc39/notes/es9/2018-09/sept-26.md

 TOD: There doesn't seem to be any semantic ambiguity.
 What is the problematic aspect then?

-BM: I don't have a strong opinion on the ordering, but I do have a problem with the reasoning for “export is a modifier”.
+BM: I don't have a strong opinion on the ordering, but I do have a problem with the reasoning for "export is a modifier".
 It's not.

 DE: It's really common to have coalitions but with different mental models.

 JRL: You export a class, and decorate it later.
 Let's separate the two statements, forbid decorating an exported class.

 MM: A decorator on the static in a decorated, nested class, would be on the field not the class.
-In the code “@foo static @bar class C …” the @foo is decorating the static placement, and would be activated as a member decorator of the enclosing class.
+In the code "@foo static @bar class C ..." the @foo is decorating the static placement, and would be activated as a member decorator of the enclosing class.
 The @bar is decorating the class C and would be activated as a class decorator.

 JRL: This is the same as decorated-static-decorated-function expression; it follows the same logic.